k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monster attack that hurtles player caused monster to lose track of the players' position
 - Consolidate some race-specific functions in u_init.c
+- Greased objects have a chance to resist being stolen